ostadsgo/dots/.github/README.md

 ### Tips
 * Get code of key to use in key defining for zsh
-Press `ctl + v` after that press the key a beeter way is run `showkey -a`
+Press `ctl + v` after that press the key a beeter way `cat -v` and type any key to get code of the key is run `showkey -a`
 * Create `.desktop` file for any script to be regonziable by rofi
 * Install noto-font-cjk noto-font-emoji noto-font-extra to render all fonts.